VEERARAGAVAN7/VSD_SoC_TapeOut_Task1/Task_Floorplan_ICC2_Task5/README.md

 **Scope & Constraints:**

 - ✓ Floorplan-only, no placement, CTS, routing, or IR/EM analysis
-- ✓ No macros or memory hard IPs; vsdcaravel memories are synthesized logic
+- ✓ No macros or memory hard IPs; raven memories are synthesized logic
 - ✓ Synthesized netlist is imported only to provide design context and ports
 - ✓ Verification is via reports and GUI visualization, not timing closure